syedfaqeeh/CNC-Laser-Machine/README.md

 ## 🧠 Features

 - ✅ Budget-friendly and beginner-friendly
-- ✅ Uses GRBL firmware and Arduino UNO
+- ✅ Uses GRBL firmware and ESP32 controller board
 - ✅ Designed for wood, acrylic, and light materials
 - ✅ Expandable and modifiable frame
 - ✅ Compatible with LaserGRBL, UGS, etc.